mattrips/scratchPad/ProtocolConformance 200703.md

 The substance of a conformance is not declared.
 It is created in response to a named concrete type being conformed to a protocol.
 The set of witnesses that is the conformance inferred from the context.[^2]
 [^2]: [What about tuples and [SE-0283\](https://github.com/apple/swift-evolution/blob/master/proposals/0283-tuples-are-equatable-comparable-hashable.md)?]

-A concrete type is conformed to a protocol in one of two ways.
-A non-generic concrete type is directly declared to conform to a protocol.
-A concretization of a generic type is indirectly declared to conform to a protocol based on the pattern established in the declaration of the corresponding generic type.
+A concrete type is declared to conform to a protocol in one of two ways.
+A non-generic concrete type is directly declared to conform to a protocol, while a concretization of a generic type is indirectly declared to conform to a protocol based on the pattern established in the declaration of the corresponding generic type.

 follows the protocol conformance